aufarijaal/metupira/docs/prd.md

 - As a user, I can sign in securely with Google.
 - As a user, I see a dashboard with navigation and my profile info.
 - As a user, I can log out from any page.
-- As a user, I can navigate between Home, Profile, Settings, and Reports (placeholders for now).
+- As a user, I can navigate between Home, Profile, Settings, and Transactions.
 - As a user, I see a responsive UI on both desktop and mobile.

 ---